Dhanush1357/meeting-minutes/README.md

 ## Features

+### 1. User Management
+- Admin users can send email invitations to onboard new users
+- New users must fill in necessary details upon their first login
+- Users can update their profile details and change their password
+- Reset Password functionality with an email-based link

-### 1. Project Management
+### 2. Project Management
-- Super Admin can create and manage projects, assign roles, and onboard users
+- Super Admin can create and manage projects, assign roles.
-- Each project has its own set of roles: MoM Creators, Reviewers, and Approvers
+- Each project has its own set of roles:
+  - MoM Creators
+  - Reviewers
+  - Approvers
+- Projects List View to display all created projects
+- Project Detail View with options to edit details
+- Super Admin can edit projects by adding users or marking them inactive
+- Super Admin can close a project when it's completed

-### 2. MoM Management
+### 3. MoM Management
 - MoM Creators can create and submit MoMs
-- MoMs can be created from scratch or by pulling topics from previous MoMs within the same project-
+- MoMs can be created from scratch or by importing topics from previous MoMs within the same project
+- MoM List View displaying all created MoMs
+- MoM Detail View for reviewing and editing MoMs
+- MoM Creators can send MoMs for review.
+- Reviewers can edit MoMs before approval if required
-- Reviewers can approve or reject MoMs, add comments
+- Reviewers can approve MoMs or send them back for revision with change comments.
+- Approvers can finalize MoMs by approving them.
-- Approvers can finalize MoMs and trigger PDF generation for download
+- Approvers can send MoMs back for revision with change comments

-### 3. User Management
+- PDF Generation and Download PDF option for approved MoMs.
+- MoM Creators, Reviewers, and Approvers can add weekly updates to an open MoM until it is closed.
+- Approvers can close MoMs once all actions are completed.

+### 4. Security & Permissions
+- Secure API calls with token validation
+- Role-based access control ensures users receive data based on their roles
+- API endpoints are paginated for better performance
+- Activity tracking for all models to maintain logs of changes

+### 5. Notifications

+### Email Notifications
+- Sent when a project is created to the assigned creator
+- Sent for MoM-related activities:
+  - Creation (Super Admin flow)
+  - Review requests
+  - Approval requests
+  - Rejection notifications
+  - Final approval with PDF generation

+### Web Notifications
-- Admin users can send email invitations to onboard new users
+- Sent to attached users when:
-- Users can update their profile details and reset passwords

-### 4. Notifications
+  - A project is created
+  - A project is edited
+  - A project is closed
+  - A MoM is sent for review
-- Email notifications are sent for MoM submission, review, approval, and updates
+  - A MoM is sent for approval
-- Users are notified when they are assigned to a MoM or when their action is required
+  - A MoM is rejected by a reviewer
+  - A MoM is approved
+  - A MoM is rejected by the approver
+  - A MoM is closed

 ## Installation